 We are committed to encouraging and rewarding pay-for-performance that is aligned with business objectives in the best interest of our shareholders for long-term growth and profitability.
 We further strive to reward individual achievements and contributions that are both aligned with and supportive of our short- and long-term goals and core business values.
-We believe that our efforts in these areas are working and contributing to the overall success of the Company, as evidenced by accolades such as obtaining a Great Place to Work® certification (2017-19, 2022-23), placing on Forbes' World's Best Employers List (2023) and America's Best Large Employers List (2022-24), placing on TIME's World's Best Companies (2023) and 100 Most Influential Companies (2023), and placing on Fortune's World's Most Admired Companies List (2018-21, 2024) and 500 List (2010-2020, 2023).
+We believe that our efforts in these areas are working and contributing to the overall success of the Company, as evidenced by accolades such as obtaining a Great Place to Work® certification (2017-19, 2022-24), placing on Forbes' World's Best Employers List (2023), America's Best Large Employers List (2022-24) and America's Dream Employers List (2025), placing on TIME's World's Best Companies (2023) and 100 Most Influential Companies (2023), Newsweek's America's Best of the Best (2024) and placing on Fortune's World's Most Admired Companies List (2018-21, 2024, 2025), Most Innovative Companies List (2024) and 500 List (2010-2020, 2023, 2024).

-As of December 31, 2023, we had approximately 14,700 full-time employees.
+As of December 31, 2024, we had approximately 16,200 full-time employees.
 Our staffing needs vary significantly throughout the year and we also employ seasonal and part-time employees, primarily for our live music venues and festivals.
-At the end of 2023, we employed approximately 17,000 seasonal and part-time employees and during peak seasonal periods, particularly in the summer months, we employed as many as 31,500 seasonal and part-time employees in 2023.
+At the end of 2024, we employed approximately 16,000 seasonal and part-time employees and during peak seasonal periods, particularly in the summer months, we employed as many as 34,500 seasonal and part-time employees in 2024.